zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 Collection[] ca;        // Array of collections
 ```

-The array declaration as above does not create any of them in memory.
+The array declaration as _`int intArray[];`_ does not create any of them in memory.
 So **no array actually exists**.
-It simply tells to the compiler that this(intArray) variable will hold an array of the integer type.
+It simply tells the compiler that this (_intArray_) variable will hold an array of the integer type.
 To link intArray with an actual, physical array of integers, you must allocate one using **new** and assign it to intArray.

 ### Initialization